zynksoftware/Zynk-Workflow/_docs/Sage-50-UK-Connector/Sage-50-UK-Sales-Order-XML.md

 *   Company* - If this field is not set in the XML, it is built up of Title, Forename, Middlename, Surname and Suffix.
 *   Custom Field* - These fields can be renamed via the settings in Sage, so may appear differenly.
 The defaults are Analysis1, Analysis2 and Analysis3.
+*  Vat Inclusive* - If not provided will default to the relevant VAT settings in Sage

 ```xml
 <?xml version="1.0" encoding="utf-8"?>